viczhong/AC3.2-weLearn/README.md

 # weLearn

-WeLearn is a clutter-free resource management app that allows instructors to easily set up a lesson plan and students to share resources.
+WeLearn is a clutter-free resource management app that allows:
+- instructors to easily set up a lesson plan, report grades, make announcements
+- students to share resources.

 Each class is powered under the hood by a template of 7 Google Sheets (ranging from Student Roster to Lesson Schedule w/ Github links), and weLearn distills that info to every student in every class in real time.

-In our experience with email and Slack make it so easy for important links, grades, and announcements to get lost in the mix. weLearn is here to help by being a trove of information.
+In our experience, email and Slack make it so easy for important links, grades, and announcements to get lost in the mix. weLearn is here to help by being a trove of information.

 On the backend, instructors use Google Sheets templates to upload grades, assignments, and announcements.
 They can even reward students with special achievement badges.
 This fosters a lively classroom culture and encourages students to strive.